TapwaveZodiac/novelaiUKB/docs/Glossary.md

 If you consider the AI as a bunch of knobs and sliders, this is the act of adjusting them in order to make the AI\'s output more \"fitting\" for your purposes.
-This is done on expensive, powerful machines or servers and not really something you do yourself.
+This is done on expensive, powerful machines or servers due to its extensive costs, as massive amounts of data are fed into the AI over long periods of time.

 ## Flatten